 Fiesta Blend isn’t required, but it is a great melty option.
 The blend of different cheeses adds more flavor, and complexity.
 Fiesta Blend isn’t usually spicy, so if you want to add a little kick to your enchiladas, try a blend with pepper jack or other jalapeno-infused cheeses.

-How Long Does It Take to Make the Green Chilies Chicken Enchilada Skillet?
+How Long Does It Take to Make

 Can I Save the Leftovers?

-Other Skillet Recipes to Check Out:
+More Keto Skillet Meals to Check Out:

 - 1 to 2 pounds boneless skinless chicken breast, boiled and coarsely chopped